skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 ---
-csl: /Users/skellis/Dropbox/pandoc/chicago-note-bibliography-16th-edition.csl
+csl: /Users/skellis/Dropbox/pandoc/oxford-university-press-scimed-numeric.csl
 ---

 # corporeal epistemics

 ---

+[type: # ]
+[;ce : corporeal epistemics]
+[type: (in four parts)]

 ## authentic movement and a camera

+[;p1 : part 1: authentic movement and a camera]
+[expand shaun.jpg]

 In August and September 2019 the dancer-choreographer Shaun McLeod and I started working together with the movement practice called Authentic Movement.
 What can be said about what happened in that space during those six weeks of practice?
 If we all here had been there what would we all have heard and/or seen that we could agree on?

 One person -- the mover -- had their eyes closed.
 The other person -- the watcher -- was watching the mover.
 The watcher was also holding a smartphone _directed_ at the mover, but was not paying attention to the phone's screen.
 A phone hyphen camera is not a usual part of Authentic Movement but you might not know that.

 The mover moved around the space; sometimes this was more like a series of stillnesses, other times it was everyday: like walking or sitting.
 Still other times the mover might shake or do things that were a little less everyday.
 These movements were sometimes strung together; most of us in this room would call that -- or recognise it as -- contemporary dance, or maybe somatically informed contemporary dance if we were being a bit fancy.
-But it was definitely not the kind of contemporary dance I've seen on "So You Think You Can Dance".
-I would say the mover looked a little like they were _feeling_ or _sensing_, maybe _looking inside_.
+But it was definitely not the kind of contemporary dance I've seen on "So You Think You Can Dance". [expand: so.mp4] I would say the mover looked a little like they were _feeling_ or _sensing_, maybe _looking inside_.
 But I couldn't be sure, and nor do I think we would agree on this.

 It turns out that the smartphone was taking a photograph every 30 seconds, and the screen was darkened so the watcher wouldn't know when a photo was being taken nor how anything might be framed in the lens of the camera.

-Here is a set of 31 photos from one 20 minute Authentic Movement session with Shaun as the mover.
+Here is a set of 31 photos from one 20 minute Authentic Movement session with Shaun as the mover. [expand: 31shaun.jpg]]

 This collection of photos is the visual remains of the practice.
 It is thirty-one photos, randomly framed, systematically taken and turned into a collection -- as if to seem complete.
 The strip is probably quite rich compared with how I've just verbally described what was happening in the studio.
 We can see the room, positions on the floor, clothing, the light, postures, hints of gestures, expressions.
 But an enormous quantity of experiential data have not made it from what was in the room to what you can see here.